A modification of two graph-decomposition theorems based on a vertex-removing synchronised graph product: Introduction

 The rest of the paper is organised as follows.
-In the next sections, we first recall the formal graph definitions (in Section~\ref{sec:term}), the definition of the VRSP as well as the graph-decomposition theorems, together with other relevant terminology and notation (in Section~\ref{Terminology_products}), the notions of graph isomorphism and contraction to labelled acyclic directed multigraphs (in Section~\ref{Terminology_morphisms}), and the two graph theorems given in~\cite{dam} (in Section~\ref{twographtheorems}).
-We relax the two theorems from \cite{dam} and we use the VRSP and the two relaxed decomposition theorems to state and prove two decomposition theorems (in Section~\ref{sec:decomprev}).
+In the next sections, we introduce new definitions that are necessary due to the relaxation of the two decomposition theorems.
+Furthermore, we recall the formal graph definitions (in Section~\ref{sec:term}), the definition of the VRSP as well as the graph-decomposition theorems, together with other relevant terminology and notation (in Section~\ref{Terminology_products}), the notions of graph isomorphism and contraction of labelled acyclic directed multigraphs (in Section~\ref{Terminology_morphisms}), and the two graph theorems given in~\cite{dam} (in Section~\ref{twographtheorems}).
+We relax the two decomposition theorems from \cite{dam} and state and proof a lemma decomposing bipartite graphs.
+We use the VRSP, the new lemma and the two decomposition theorems to state and prove the two (relaxed) decomposition theorems (in Section~\ref{sec:decomprev}).